openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_s3.rst

 .. _Use Amazon S3 for Data Storage:

 ####################################
-Use Amazon S3 for Data Storage
+Using Amazon S3 for Data Storage
 ####################################

 By default, the Open edX platform uses Amazon S3 (Simple Storage Service) for